 How To Quickly Decode Your VIN

-What 17 Numbers Can Tell You About Your Car
+What 17 Numbers and Letters Can Tell You About Your Car

-A Vehicle Identification Number (VIN) is the 17-digit string of numbers that the manufacturer assigns to an individual vehicle.
+A Vehicle Identification Number (VIN) is the string of 17 numbers and letters that an automobile manufacturer assigns to an individual vehicle.
 The VIN can reveal a number of things about a car, including its airbag type, country of origin, engine size, model year and trim level.
 Typically, the VIN is stamped into a plate that's mounted on the dashboard near the windshield or on the driver-side door jamb.
 It's also stamped on the engine's firewall.

 The article "Making Sense of Your VIN" explains what each element of the VIN represents, but if you want to get a free, quick, personalized VIN readout, try the VinDecoder.net Web site.
 It is a search tool that can translate your VIN in a matter of seconds.
-You'll may have to deal with a few ads that surround the data, but the information is accurate and worth a look.
-We entered a few VINs from the cars in our test fleet and found some interesting information.
-We used the Pronto VIN Decoder when we researched this article, but the Web site has since taken down that tool.
-As a result, your decoded VIN will have a different layout and slightly different categories of information from what you'll see in this article.
+You may have to deal with a few ads that surround the data, but the information is accurate and worth a look.
+We entered a few VINs from former Edmunds long-term test cars and found some interesting information.

-GM originally intended to launch the Volt with a flex-fuel variant, but the emissions package was not ready for the first model year, according to the automaker.
-GM is planning to release the flex-fuel version of the Volt sometime in 2012.
-So the current model cannot run on E85.
-The E85 compatibility apparently was incorporated into the VIN data before GM decided that a flex-fuel version wouldn't be ready in time for 2011.
+General Motors originally intended to launch the Volt with a flex-fuel variant, but the emissions package was not ready for the first model year, according to the automaker.
+The E85 compatibility was apparently incorporated into the VIN data before GM decided a flex-fuel version wouldn't be ready in time for 2011.
 Since then, no flex-fuel version of the Volt has surfaced.
 It appears the plans have been scrapped.

 The 2012 Fiat 500 is a reminder of just how globalized carmakers have become.
-Fiat is an Italian company that owns more than a quarter of Detroit-based Chrysler and manufactures the 500 at Chrysler's plant in Toluca, Mexico.
+Fiat is an Italian company that now owns Detroit-based Chrysler and manufactures the 500 at Chrysler's plant in Toluca, Mexico.

 Finally, here's the readout on a 2011 Ford Mustang GT.
 Notice that the manufacturer isn't listed as Ford Motor Company.
-No, Ford didn't get bought out.
-The Auto Alliance International, Inc. is a joint venture between Ford and Mazda that currently produces the Mustang and the Mazda 6 for a while, at the plant in Flat Rock, Michigan.
+No, Ford didn't get bought out like Chrysler.
+The Auto Alliance International, Inc. was a joint venture between Ford and Mazda that produced the Mustang and the Mazda 6 for a while, at the plant in Flat Rock, Michigan.
 Newer Mustangs correctly list Ford as the automaker.

 Other VIN Uses

 Other than using your VIN for deciphering your car's pedigree, you can use it for less entertaining but more important reasons involving its title, registration and insurance.
 Another critical use of a VIN is to obtain a vehicle history report for a car you're considering for purchase.
-Before you buy a used car — even if it's from a dealer — it's important to get the vehicle's VIN and use it to run a history report on sites like AutoCheck or Carfax.
+Before you buy a used car (even if it's from a dealer), it's important to get the vehicle's VIN and use it to run a history report on sites like AutoCheck or Carfax.
 The reports can reveal if the car has been reported stolen or if it has a salvage title.
 There are several types of reports to choose from.
 Read "Which Vehicle History Report Is Right for You" to decide.